menchelab/BioProfiling.jl/README.md

-# RMP.jl
+# BioProfiling.jl
 [![Project Status: WIP – Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](https://www.repostatus.org/badges/latest/wip.svg)](https://www.repostatus.org/#wip)
 [![](https://img.shields.io/badge/license-MIT-green.svg?style=flat-square)](https://github.com/menchelab/RMP.jl/blob/master/LICENSE)

-Robust multidimensional profiling to quantify complex changes via the minimum covariance determinant.
+Multidimensional profiling tools to quantify complex biological changes via robust statistical distances.
+Particularly suitable for morphological profiling on high-content imaging data.

 ---

 ## Disclaimer

-This package is under active development and is not intended for external use yet.
-Test at your own risk.
+This package is under active development and comes with no guarantee.
+Proceed with care

 ## Introduction